2-minute video showing what Rolfing looks like

 It is different from massage in many ways — different style of contact, different intent, different mood… Many practitioners don’t even come from a massage background, but rather physiotherapy and osteopathy.

 Unlike spa massage, most of the time you’ll be lying face-up, on your side, or sitting up.
 You keep your underwear on, though you’ll be draped with a sheet and blanket for warmth and comfort.
-Because the touch must be so slow (and I have to concentrate more than in regular massage), the sessions can feel meditative and quiet.
+Because the touch must be so slow — I have to concentrate more than in massage, and the receiver needs to focus her awareness to best internalize the sensations — the sessions can be meditative and quiet.

 Most people feel interesting sensations after a treatment.
 Personally, after receiving one I’m energized and just want to move; after 90 minutes of having my muscles squeezed and slid around, my body just wants to walk, run, stretch.
 When I’m in bed that night, my body feels restless and alive, as my nervous system processes the new input.
 Sometimes people are a little tender the next day, but it’s a loose soreness, not a tight constricting one.